E-bike: Netherlands

-The Netherlands has a fleet of 23 million bicycles for its population of 18 million (as of 2024).
-E-bikes have reached a market share of 10% by 2009, as e-bikes sales quadrupled from 40,000 units to 153,000 between 2006 and 2009, and the electric-powered models represented 25% of the total bicycle sales revenue in that year.
+The Netherlands has a world-record fleet of bicycles, with more bicycles in the country than people.
+23 million bicycles for its population of 18 million (as of 2024).
+E-bikes reached a market share of 10% by 2009, as e-bikes sales quadrupled from 40,000 units to 153,000 between 2006 and 2009.
 By early 2010 one in every eight bicycles sold in the country is electric-powered despite the fact that on average an e-bike is three times more expensive than a regular bicycle.
-E-bike sales have now overtaken those of unpowered bikes, reaching 423,000 in 2019 and 547,000 in 2020.
+E-bike sales overtook those of unpowered bikes, reaching 547,000 new sales in 2020.

 A 2008 market survey showed that the average distance traveled in the Netherlands by commuters on a standard bicycle is 6.3 km while with an e-bike this distance increases to 9.8 km.
 This survey also showed that e-bike ownership is particularly popular among people aged 65 and over, but limited among commuters.
 The e-bike is used in particular for recreational bicycle trips, shopping and errands.